Gaussian Processes with Errors in Variables: Theory and Computation: Posterior Contraction Properties

-Analyzing the posterior requires upper bounding the numerator of the posterior and lower bounding the denominator \citep{ghosal2000}.
-The upper bound of the numerator is obtained by constructing a sequence of test functions using the deconvolution kernel estimator.
-We also obtain sharp bounds for the Type I and Type II errors by developing large deviation bounds for the estimators.
-To lower-bound the denominator of the posterior we need both priors on the regression and marginal density to assign enough mass around the true.
-A single Gaussian prior on the covariates cannot concentrate enough in the neighborhood of the true locations, simply because the concentration of $n$-dimensional standard Gaussian vector cannot exploit the smoothness of the density and hence cannot assign enough mass within a small neighborhood around the true density.
-On the other hand, a mixture of Gaussians prior allows borrowing of information, naturally exploits the smoothness and provides adequate concentration.
+Analyzing the posterior distribution following the seminal work \citep{ghosal2000} requires upper-bounding the numerator of the posterior defined in Equation \eqref{df_post} over some set $B$ of interest and lower-bounding the marginal likelihood.
+In our proof, the numerator can be bounded above by constructing a sequence of test functions that is used to test the true model against models outside a small neighborhood of the truth under proper metric.
+As a key technical contribution, we obtain sharp bounds for Type I and Type II errors of the constructed tests by developing large deviation bounds for the deconvolution density estimator, which generalizes some results in \cite{JMLR:v16:pati15a} for random design regression to errors-in-variables problem.
+To bound the marginal likelihood from below, it requires the priors assigned on the regression and covariate density assigning enough mass around the truth.
+A component-wise Gaussian prior on the covariate cannot concentrate enough over a small neighborhood of the true locations, simply because the concentration of $n$-dimensional standard Gaussian vector cannot exploit the smoothness of the density and hence cannot assign enough mass within a small neighborhood around the true density.
+On the other hand, a mixture of normals prior allows borrowing of information, naturally exploits the smoothness and provides adequate concentration.
+A similar treatment to the covariate density can also be found in recent Bayesian deconvolution literature \citep{gao2016posterior,donnet2018posterior,rousseau2021wasserstein}.

-\section{Posterior computation}
+\section{Posterior Computation}